 Can you put a dollar figure on sobriety?
 While good health is priceless, you may have to put a dollar amount on recovery when the time comes to pay for you or a loved one to get well.
 So, how much does drug rehab cost?
+Paying for addiction treatment presents challenges for many.
+Fortunately, there are many options available when it comes to covering treatment costs.

 Learn more about what health insurance covers for addiction treatment in Oregon.